multigcs/riocore/doc/BOARDS.md

 }
 ```

-* the name must be the same as the directory name,
+* the name must be the same as the file basename,
 * description, comment and url are optional
 * for the toolchain, you can look at: riocore/generator/toolchains/ to see the available options
 * clock/speed is the used Crystal/Oscillator speed in Hz and